Installing Git on Linux, Mac or Windows

 To install Git run the following command:

-If you see an error, consider running the following command before installing Git:
+If you see an error, consider running the following command before you install Git for Ubuntu:

 sudo apt update